MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Invoke-MgQuerySearch.md

 Optional.
     \[EntityTypes \<String\[\]\>\]: One or more types of resources expected in the response.
 Possible values are: event, message, driveItem, externalItem, site, list, listItem, drive, chatMessage, person, acronym, bookmark.
-Note that you must use the Prefer: include-unknown-enum-members request header to get the following value(s) in this evolvable enum:chatMessage, person, acronym, bookmark.
+Note that you must use the Prefer: include-unknown-enum-members request header to get the following value(s) in this evolvable enum: chatMessage, person, acronym, bookmark.
 See known limitations for those combinations of two or more entity types that are supported in the same search request.
 Required.
     \[Fields \<String\[\]\>\]: Contains the fields to be returned for each resource object specified in entityTypes, allowing customization of the fields returned by default; otherwise, including additional fields such as custom managed properties from SharePoint and OneDrive, or custom fields in externalItem from the content that Microsoft Graph connectors bring in.